Michigan Law’s Debt Management Program is changing for new students. Here’s what you need to know.

 Only certain educational loans will be covered:

-- Direct/Stafford subsidized, unsubsidized, and GradPLUS loans borrowed to attend Michigan Law are eligible.
-These loans must be placed on the Department of Education’s IBR, PAYE, or SAVE plans.
+• Direct/Stafford subsidized, unsubsidized, and GradPLUS loans borrowed to attend Michigan Law are eligible.
+These loans must be placed on one of the Department of Education’s qualifying income-driven repayment plans (IBR, PAYE, SAVE, or RAP).

-- Our program also covers private loans for recipients who were ineligible for federal loans based on citizenship status while attending law school.
-In this situation, our program will not cover more than what the recipient would have been eligible for had the loans been federal and placed on IBR.
-Private loans are not eligible for IBR, so the out-of-pocket costs could be higher.
+• Our program also covers private loans for recipients who were ineligible for federal loans based on citizenship status while attending law school.
+In this situation, our program will limit assistance to what the recipient would have been eligible for had the loans been federal and placed on an income-driven repayment plan.
+Private loans are not eligible for income-driven repayment, so the out-of-pocket costs could be higher.

 Consolidation